ALL ABOUT THE TWIN CITIES JAZZ FESTIVAL

 Darrel Hansen – Transportation Coordinator

-John Moreno – Labor Coordinator
+John Moreno – Labor Supervisor

 Disclaimer: Twin Cities Jazz Fest attendees assume all risks and accept sole responsibility for any injury or illness, including COVID-19 and its variants, which attendees allege was experienced, incurred, or contracted in connection with attending an event sponsored by the Twin Cities Jazz Fest.
 Attendees acknowledge the highly contagious nature of COVID-19 and understand COVID-19 can be contracted anywhere in the community.